Zoning Bylaw Review

 - Updates to OCP land use and Development Permit Area maps that are easier to review

-Proposed Official Community Plan UpdatesThe June 2021 summary of proposed OCP updates to the six EA OCPs is available to review (PDF COMING SOON).
-The following draft OCP land use maps in PDF below indicate how land has been designated for each use, outlined in the corresponding OCP, to accommodate both present and proposed uses and facilities.
+Proposed Official Community Plan UpdatesThe June 2021 summary of proposed OCP updates (PDF) to the six EA OCPs is available to review.
+OCP Land Use Maps

 Process & Additional ResourcesThe overall goal of updating the Zoning Bylaw and OCPs is to better align the ACRD's zoning regulations with the policies and goals set out in the OCPs.
 The overarching OCPs provide guiding statements of objectives and policies for planning and land use decisions.
 By ensuring this alignment, the ACRD expects to create a more certain process and outcome for landowners and developers, improving clarity and addressing current planning issues.

-- The current ACRD Zoning Bylaw No. 15 (download PDF) was adopted in 1973 and has since been amended numerous times.
+- The current ACRD Zoning Bylaw No. 15 (PDF) was adopted in 1973 and has since been amended numerous times.

 - The Zoning Bylaw had not received a comprehensive review until 2016 when a draft was made available to the public for input at open houses.
 Further revisions were made, and an updated draft Zoning Bylaw was presented to the public at open houses in 2019 in all six Electoral Areas (EAs).
-Sample display boards from one of the open houses can be viewed (download PDF).
+Sample display boards (PDF) from one of the open houses can be viewed.

 - Following the 2019 open houses, updates were made and the next draft Zoning Bylaw was released in July 2020.
 This version was reviewed by a number of agencies, organizations, the ACRD Board, staff, and the public through the pre-referral process.
 This process also included an initial legal review, which outlined a number of recommendations for updates to the draft document and maps.